thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

   - Why do we care about statistics?

-    - Statistics = quantifying uncertainty
+    - Statistics = quantifying uncertainty and then making use of this knowledge (for understanding, for prediction, etc.)
     - "Statistics" is not a single thing
-      - Most people act as if statistics is a unique, perfectly correct and unquestionable set of methods, i.e. a series of dogmas.
+      - Most people act as if statistics is a unique, perfectly correct and unquestionable set of methods, i.e. a series of dogmas, which must be ritualistic performed every time.
+      - Surprise!
 It is not, it is a science, with alternative ways to do things, and debates about it.
     - The frequentist view: converging on the hidden truth
     - The Bayesian view: updating your beliefs
-      - Objective Bayesianism (Jeffrey) and subjective bayesianism (de Finetti)
+      - Objective Bayesianism (Jeffrey) and subjective Bayesianism (de Finetti)

   - Everything is a model: assessing uncertainty by comparing and updating models